 Sometimes its big things.
 Sometimes just little things.
 But, big or small, in can appear to others that my little Miss has an almost obsessional desire for what others might perceive as ‘bold face lying’.

-Just recently, to her psychologist of all people, Miss declared, that she didn’t have a white board.
-Now, anyone who knows anything of Miss knows that not only has she had her very own whiteboard for some years, she uses said whiteboard, almost daily, as a communication tool.
+Just recently to her psychologist of all people, Miss declared that she didn’t have a white board.
+Now, anyone who knows anything of Miss knows that not only has she had her very own whiteboard for some years and she uses said whiteboard, almost daily, as a communication tool.

 The ‘conversation’ went something like this: